MonaAghili/MonaAghili/README.md

-# Hey, I'm Mona Aghili👋
+## Hey, I'm Mona Aghili👋

-## I am currently seeking a Frontend Developer position with an organization that offers visa sponsorship.
-Feel free to reach out to me at mona@mishka.life.
+<p style="font-size: 20px; font-weight: bold;">I am currently seeking a Frontend Developer position with an organization that offers visa sponsorship.
+Feel free to reach out to me at mona@mishka.life.</p>

 A Frontend Developer with 5+ years of experience in React.js, Next.js, JavaScript, and TypeScript.
 Interested in performance optimization and web standards.
 Skilled in building scalable and high-performance web applications and solving complex challenges.